Tharun-29/eCommerce-Test-Automation-POM-Framework/README.md

-Selenium Framework for E-commerce Automated Testing This repository contains a Selenium Framework built using the Page Object Model (POM) for automated testing of e-commerce applications.
+Selenium Framework for E-commerce Automated Testing.
+This repository contains a Selenium Framework built using the Page Object Model (POM) for automated testing of e-commerce applications.
 The framework provides a structured approach for writing maintainable and scalable automated tests, leveraging the power of Selenium WebDriver.

 Features